Motorcycle Base Camp Touring

 Most road trips involve moving from one location to the next.
 100 years ago these types of trips were known as gypsy tours.
 While there was a destination, everyone who showed up came from different places, often taking multiple days to get there.
 At the end of the day, they would simply find a spot, often near water, put some bedding down and live like gypsies to and from the gathering.

 In the 21 st century, there are certainly options.
-Hotels, motels, campgrounds and Air BnB’s are there to take us in during our travels.
+Hotels, motels, campgrounds, and Airbnbs are there to take us in during our travels.

 The hassle is unpacking at the end of each day and packing back up in the morning before heading out for another day on the road.

 But there’s another way to tour.
 I like to call it base camp touring.
 In this format you go to a location, check in for a few days, explore all the area has to offer each day and simply return to your base camp each night.
+Some cities lend themselves to this very well when you consider it takes multiple days to explore all the area has to offer.

 You could add a mothership to your base camp plans.
 In this scenario, one person heads to the destination with a car, preferably an SUV, or something that holds extra gear and clothing.
-If you plan to camp for multiple days in the same spot, the vehicle can haul a large tent, refrigeration unit, large air mattress, pillows, chairs, canopy and more.
+If you plan to camp for multiple days in the same spot, the vehicle can haul a large tent, refrigeration unit, large air mattress, pillows, chairs, canopy, and more.
 We like to grab an RV spot for the mothership which often includes green grass and plenty of room for everyone in the party to gather together in the evenings.

 The other benefit of the mothership is that there may be a day or two when you don’t feel like getting on and off the bike all day.
 Jump in the mothership and do some 4-wheel sightseeing.